Trust in the Lord with all your heart, and do not lean on your own understanding. Proverbs 3:5

 5 The servant said to him, “What if the woman isn’t willing to follow me to this land?
 Must I bring your son back to the land you came from?”

-6 Abraham said to him, “Beware that you don’t bring my son back there.
+6 Abraham said to him, “Beware that you do not bring my son back there.
 7 The Lord, the God of heaven—who took me from my father’s house, and from the land of my birth, who spoke to me, and who swore to me, saying, ‘I will give this land to your offspring—he will send his angel before you, and you shall take a wife for my son from there.
-8 If the woman isn’t willing to follow you, then you shall be cleared from this oath to me.
+8 If the woman is not willing to follow you, then you shall be cleared from this oath to me.
 Only you shall not bring my son back there.”

 9 The servant put his hand under the thigh of Abraham his master, and swore to him concerning this matter.